Persian campaign (World War I): 1916

 In late May, the XIII Corps, under the command of colonel Ali İhsan Bey, began to advance against Baratov.
 For his part, Baratov hoped to capture Khanaqin and advance to Baghdad, sensing an opportunity to take the city as the British and Ottomans exhausted one another.
-On June 3, he attacked Khanaqin once again, but, this time, the balance had changed.
-The Ottoman XIII Corps successful repulsed Baratov's forces, and launched a counterattack.
+On 3 June, he attacked Khanaqin once again, but, this time, the balance had changed.
+The Ottoman XIII Corps successfully repulsed Baratov's forces, and launched a counterattack.
 Ali İhsan Bey captured Kermanshah on 2 July and Hamadan on 10 August.
 Having lost half of his men, Baratov was forced to retreat north, stopping at the Sultan Bulak range.
 In August 1916, the gendarmes returned to Kermanshah.

-On June 12, 1916, the British advance in southern Persia (lead by Percy Sykes) reached the Kerman.
+On 12 June 1916, the British advance in southern Persia (led by Percy Sykes) reached Kerman.
 From here, he supported the Russians operations against the Ottoman Empire until June 1917, when he was withdrawn with the new Persian government.

 In 1916, General Chernozubov sent a Russo-Assyrian military expedition into Hakkari.
-The squads within the expedition were led by the Assyrian Patriarch's brother Dawid; Ismail, Malka of the Upper Tyari; and Andreus, the Jilu Malik.
+The squads within the expedition were led by the Church of the East Patriarch's brother Dawid; Ismail, Malka of the Upper Tyari; and Andreus, the Jilu Malik.

 In December 1916, Baratov began to move on Qoms and Hamadan for clearing Persian forces and Ottoman troops.
 Both cities fell in the same month.

+In late December 1916, almost all Swedish officers in the Persian Gendarmerie had been called to Sweden.
+Although around five officers stayed serving as volunteers.

 Count Kaunitz disappeared without a trace, having either killed himself or been assassinated by disenchanted coup members.
 The premature coup was crushed in Tehran as Ahmad Shah Qajar took refuge in the Russian legation, and a sizable Russian force arrived to Tehran under Baratov after they landed in Bandar-e Pahlavi in November of that year.
 The pro-German coup members of the Majles fled to Kirmanshah and Qom without fighting.